Make a Change: Men’s Health at Pall Mall Medical

 Ask an Expert

 At Pall Mall Medical, men can get help with the following: male menopause, full health checks and urology and prostate tests.
 According to Cancer Research UK, men are 14% more likely to develop cancer than women.
 This figure is expected to reach 1 in 5 by 2027.
-Vijay Sangar, Consultant Urologist at Pall Mall Medical, gives his expert advice on men’s health.
+Vijay Sangar, a Consultant Urologist at Pall Mall Medical, gives his expert advice on men’s health.

 Although regular health checks (yearly) are important, men should get symptoms checked if they: